How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 What’s more, some of these pheromones can be detected by dogs over long distances.
 They are picked up by the vomeronasal organ, or Jacobson’s organ, located in the roof of the dog’s mouth.

 This is often put to use when the male dog detects pheromones from a female dog in heat.
-You may have notice, if you live with a male dog, he will chatter his teeth together as he processes the odour.
+You may have noticed, if you live with a male dog, he will chatter his teeth together as he processes the odour.

 Because the dog’s sense of smell is so strong, they can be sensitive to certain odours such as smoke and perfumes and can find them overwhelming and uncomfortable.